UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ## The `conda-forge` channel
 >
-> In addition to the `defaults` channels that are managed by Anaconda Inc., there is another channel called that also has
+> In addition to the `defaults` channels that are managed by Anaconda Inc., there is another channel that also has

 > a special status.
 The [Conda-Forge](https://github.com/conda-forge) project "_is a community led collection of
 > recipes, build infrastructure and distributions for the conda package manager._"
 >